oooranz/MotionTransfer/README.md

 # Human-Video-Motion-Transfer
 Lecture project for "Computer Vision and Deep Learning: Visual Synthesis"

+* A PyTorch reproduction of [Everybody Dance Now](https://arxiv.org/abs/1808.07371) from Berkeley AI lab.
 ## Pipeline of our method
 * Process the source pictures
   * Put source video `mv.mp4` in `./data/source/`